+Many companies outsource their recruitment, and there are at least seven recruiting agencies that specialize only in cruise ship recruitment.
 Look for the agencies that get a one time fee from the employer, agencies that won’t take a cut from your salary each and every month.

 If this is not clearly defined on their website, call them and ask.
 In some countries you will be the one who pays the fee (which is illegal in some other countries, and agencies can not ask any money from you), but it is still better to pay a one time commission then to earn 30% less each month, just because a greedy agency takes a heavy cut from your salary each month.

 You should apply with few agencies at the same time.
 Job search is a game of numbers, and waiting for a final reply from one agency can easily jeopardize your plan to start working on the ship the upcoming summer.
 Apply with three to five agencies, and wait for their reply.

 Special Tip: Download the guide in a simple, one-page long PDF, and use it anytime later, even when offline: